-I have audited the compliance of Williams Metropolitan Housing Authority with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the year ended March 31, 2004.
+I have audited the compliance of Williams Metropolitan Housing Authority with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the period April 1, 2004 through June 30, 2005.
 Williams Metropolitan Housing Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of Williams Metropolitan Housing Authority's management.
 My responsibility is to express an opinion on Williams Metropolitan Housing Authority's compliance based on my audit.

-I conducted my audit of compliance in accordance with generally accepted auditing standards in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+I conducted my audit of compliance in accordance with generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about Williams Metropolitan Housing Authority's compliance with those requirements and performing such other procedures, as I considered necessary in the circumstances.
+An audit includes examining, on a test basis, evidence about Williams Metropolitan Housing Authority's compliance with those requirements and performing such other procedures as I considered necessary in the circumstances.
 I believe that my audit provides a reasonable basis for my opinion.
 My audit does not provide a legal determination on Williams Metropolitan Housing Authority's compliance with those requirements.

-In my opinion, Williams Metropolitan Housing Authority complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the year ended March 31, 2004.
+In my opinion, Williams Metropolitan Housing Authority complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the period April 1, 2004 through June 30, 2005.